 The landscape of healthcare compliance is dynamic; hospitals have to constantly evaluate and re-evaluate their compliance protocols.
 The challenge is that compliance shortfalls tend to be subtle, so this evaluation process requires a very high level of scrutiny.

 License compliance, in particular, is challenging because the shortcomings aren’t always obvious, but the consequences can be severe.
 Hospitals may have providers practicing without proper licensure without realizing it.
 This is due partly to intermittent license verification schedules.
 Some hospitals verify only at the time of renewal, and they miss important changes in license status as they happen.
-This compliance gap - the window of time where providers may be practicing without valid licensure - leaves the organization open to potential loss of accreditation, loss of private funding, exposure to civil suits, and more.
+This compliance gap - the window of time where providers may practice without valid licensure - leaves the organization open to potential loss of accreditation, private funding, exposure to civil suits, and more.

 Fortunately, there are preventative measures organizations can take to help mitigate the risk of license compliance gaps.

 Accountability through self-reporting is the first step in closing the license compliance gap.
 When changes in license status occur, it can be difficult to respond quickly unless you know about the changes as they happen.
-Placing the responsibility on the provider to self-report disciplinary actions, elapsed licenses, etc. promotes a culture of accountability and helps employers know about these changes faster.
-When setting this expectation with your providers, it’s important to lay out the details on paper to reduce any ambiguity.
+Placing the responsibility on the provider to self-report disciplinary actions, elapsed licenses, etc., promotes a culture of accountability and helps employers know about these changes faster.
+When setting this expectation with your providers, it’s important to lay out the details on paper to reduce ambiguity.
 And just as important, be sure to get employee acknowledgment of the expectation in writing as well.

 - Changes in license status

 - Missing documentation

 Automated license verification is the best practice approach